monteslu/dcc13_ws_demos/rawramd/README.md

-dojo-rawr-boilerplate
+Rawr AMD demo
 ========================

-A boilerplate for creating RPC/Websocket applications using Dojo, Rawr, and Engine.io
+A demo of using Rawr and AMD

 ## Dependencies